serjum/spotify-playlist-downloader/README.md

 ###Must haves:

-- -Spotify Premium Account ( haven't tried it on a free account )-
+- ~~Spotify Premium Account ( haven't tried it on a free account )~~
-- Only tested on Ubuntu 14.04 and Windows XP ( Should work on Mac OSX)
+- Tested on Ubuntu 14.04 and Windows XP ( Should work on Mac OSX)

 ### Disclaimer: